Early and persistent 'extreme delta brush' in a patient with anti-NMDA receptor encephalitis

 Since its original description in 2007, anti-N-methyl-d-aspartate receptor (anti-NMDAR) encephalitis associated with an ovarian teratoma is an increasingly recognized etiology of previously unexplained encephalopathy and encephalitis.
 Extreme delta brush (EDB) is a novel electroencephalogram (EEG) finding seen in many patients with anti-NMDAR encephalitis.
 The presence of this pattern is associated with a more prolonged illness, although the specificity of this pattern is unclear.
 Additionally, the frequency and sensitivity of EDB in anti-NMDAR encephalitis and its implications for outcome have yet to be determined.
 We report a patient with early evidence of extreme delta brush and persistence of this pattern 17.5. weeks later with little clinical improvement. © 2014 The Authors.

 Epilepsy and Behavior Case Reports

 Digital Object Identifier (DOI)

 VanHaerents, Stephen; Stillman, Alexandra; Inoa, Violiza; Searls, David Eric; and Herman, Susan T., "Early and persistent 'extreme delta brush' in a patient with anti-NMDA receptor encephalitis" (2014).
-Neurology Articles.
+Neurology.
 542.